 The Science Research Fellows Handbook contains the policies of the SRF program.
-Policy decisions are made by a Steering Committee composed of faculty members from each of the Science and Math Departments, as well as the Director and Assistant Director of the SRF Program.
+Policy decisions are made by a Steering Committee composed of faculty members from each of the Science and Math Departments, as well as the Director and Assoc.
+Director of the SRF Program.

 - A student must achieve a cumulative GPA of at least 3.1 after three semesters at DePauw.